codingwithsasquatch/serverless_ninjas_workshop/5-Logic_App_Overview/Logic_App_Demo/LogicAppDemo.md

 ## Save data in a text editor

 The last step is to call Azure Search.
-It is recommended that before starting the demo the following item is saved to a text file to be easily retrieved.
+It is recommended that before starting the demo the Search service Primary Admin Key is saved to a text file to be easily retrieved.

 1. Open your Azure Search instance and select Keys.
 Copy the Primary Admin Key to the text file.